IIbitoye/NLP_RAG/Phase2_Local/README.md

 Inference Cost	Token-based (Variable)	Zero ($0.00) Reasoning Depth	High (Multi-step synthesis)	Moderate (Fact retrieval) Connectivity	Requires Internet	Offline-capable

-A Note on Evaluation Performance
+# A Note on Evaluation Performance
 As noted in the main report, the evaluation metrics for this local instance will show a slight variance in synthesis quality compared to the GPT-4o results.
 This is an expected result of reducing the model parameter count from >1T to 3B.
 However, the retrieval accuracy (the ability to find the correct document chunk) remains consistent across both implementations.

-##📂 Local Directory Structure
+## 📂Local Directory Structure
-Plaintext

 Phase2_Local/
 ├── requirements.txt      # Specific local dependencies (HuggingFace/Ollama)
 ├── data/